In the trading world.

 The price patterns commonly talked about are morning stars, engulfing patterns, shooting stars, and so on.

-But as you read along, This article would divulge more advanced price patterns that would take your price action trading skill to the next level.
+But as you read along, This article will divulge more advanced price patterns that would take your price action trading skill to the next level.

 Types of Price Action Patterns.

-You would be learning 3 significant types of price action patterns in this section.
+You will be learning 3 significant types of price action patterns in this section.

 Let’s explain each one of them.